 - Adjust the tip of the sprayer.
 Turn the tip inward until it stops then back out the tip with 2 (two) turns out.
 This is a good starting point that will minimize the tip adjustment time.
 Most find it works well from here, and usually only requires small adjustments from this point.

 - Attach the cup to the sprayer and test the fan and pressure by spraying it at a piece of cardboard or into a trashcan.
-Just pump it a few times and adjust the nozzle and air pressure accordingly.
-Once you have a good fan, begin spraying your substrate holding the sprayer tip approximately 6-9 inches away from substrate.
+Just spray it a few times and adjust the nozzle and air pressure accordingly.
+Once you have a consistent flow and a pattern you are happy with, begin spraying your substrate holding the sprayer tip approximately 6-9 inches away from substrate.

 Recommended air pressures:

-Spray evenly across the substrate with a sweeping motion.
+Spray LizardSkin heat and car sound insulation coatings evenly across the substrate with a sweeping motion.
 Usually two passes gives you the desired thickness of product per coat (20 mils or 0.5 mm.)
 Measure using the Mil Thickness Gauge supplied in the Application Kit.
 Once the first coat is dry to the touch (between 30 and 60 minutes) follow with the second coat.

 If you are applying both products, make sure that the Sound Control has cured completely (24 hours at 70ºF) before applying Ceramic Insulation.
 The warmer it is, the quicker the coating will dry.
 Do not force cure by aiming a heat source at the wet coating.
 It must air dry.
 Once the Sound Control has cured, just repeat the above steps taking the varying air pressures required for each product into account.